 While Deutsche Bank continues to disagree strongly with this assessment, the court's statements will impact Deutsche Bank's estimation of the probability of a future outflow, resulting in a legal provision in the second quarter of 2024.
 This provision will impact Deutsche Bank's second quarter and full-year profitability and capital ratios.
-The estimate of the full amount of all claims, including cumulative interest, is approximately € 1.3 billion.
+As a consequence of the indications received from the Higher Regional Court of Cologne on 26 April 2024, Deutsche Bank has booked a provision in the second quarter of 2024 in an amount of approximately € 1.3 billion.

-On a pro forma basis as of 31 March 2024, the impact of the full provision on Deutsche Bank's Common Equity Tier 1 ("CET 1") ratio is estimated to be approximately 20 basis points, with a resulting pro-forma CET 1 ratio of 13.25 %.
+On the date of the first supplement to this Registration Document (27 May 2024), on a pro forma basis as of 31 March 2024, the impact of the full provision on Deutsche Bank's Common Equity Tier 1 ("CET 1") ratio is estimated to be approximately 25 basis points, with a resulting pro-forma CET 1 ratio of 13.19 %.
 On the same basis, the Leverage Ratio would be 4.42 % as of 31 March 2024.

 Given the complexity of the legal issues and recency of the court's statements, Deutsche Bank's management will continue its analysis of the legal arguments and the potential financial statement impact.
-Generally, management does not expect a significant impact on the bank's strategic plans or financial targets.
+Generally, management does not expect a significant impact on Deutsche Bank's strategic plans or financial targets.